hyusterr/html.2023.final.data/README.md

     }
     ```
     - we will update `release` on a daily base.
+For learners that are not familiar with `JSON` format, please refer to <https://en.wikipedia.org/wiki/JSON>.

 ## How to use
 You can use the following commands to get the data, where the latest will be released on a daily frequency.